jun9/fast/_posts/2021-05-18-Review-intrinsic-and-extrinsic-motivation.md

 ## Main arguments:

 Extrinsic motivation: defined as a construct that pertains whenever an activity is done in order to attain some **separable** outcome.
-SDT proposes that extrinsic motivation can vary greatly in the degree of autonomy, ie. extrinsic motivation varies from controlling to autonomous/self-determined continuum)
+Self-determination Theory (SDT) proposes that extrinsic motivation can vary greatly in the degree of autonomy, ie. extrinsic motivation varies from controlling to autonomous/self-determined continuum)

 External regulation
 Introjection: regulated by contingent self-esteem